Tailor-made Training Courses

 - Modelling and managing uncertainty in soil maps

-- SOTER methods for soil mapping
+- Regression modelling for digital soil mapping

 Some courses are exclusively in the domain of soil and environmental science, while others have a strong component from geo-information science and/or statistics.
 Users who have limited background in these domains may get introductory lectures and computer exercises on statistics, geostatistics, GIS, R and programming in Python.